JannikArndt/Musicista/content/index.md

     </Instruments>
 ```

-The actual music is stored in the <a href="http://www.musicistaapp.de/doc/namespace_model_1_1_sections.html">Score</a> section, hierarchically structured:
+The actual music is stored in the __Score__ section, hierarchically structured:

 ``` xml
     <Score>